georgezhao2010/midea_ac_lan/README.md

 ## Config automatically
 This component could auto-discover and list Midea M-Smart appliances in network, select one and add it in.
 You could repeat the above action to add multiple devices.

-**Automatic configuration requires your appliances and your Home Assistant must be in the same sub-network.
+***Note: Automatic configuration requires your appliances and your Home Assistant must be in the same sub-network.
 Otherwise, devices may not be auto-discovered.
-Check this by yourself.**
+Check this by yourself.***

 ## Config by IP
 If auto-discover could not work, you could try to discover the appliance with the specified IP Address.